 5. What If I Change HSA Providers?

-It does not matter.
 The reimbursement right is tied to you and your qualified expenses, not to a specific HSA provider.
 You can incur an expense while using Provider A, transfer your HSA to Provider B, and reimburse yourself from Provider B years later.
+The expense belongs to you.
+The HSA belongs to you.
+The provider is just a custodian.

 6. What If I Leave My Employer?

+If your employer was making contributions on your behalf, those contributions vested immediately.
+The money is yours from the moment it hits the account.
 If your employer-sponsored HSA has high fees or limited investment options, leaving your job is a good time to transfer the balance to a provider with better terms.

 7. Should Everyone Do the Shoebox Strategy?